 - French is the official language in France and 28 other countries

-- French is the 8th most used language on the Internet
+- French is the ninth most used language on the Internet

 - Formality, hierarchy and aloofness are very important in French business culture

-Like in several other languages, the T-V distinction in French is rigid.
-“Tu”, the informal version of “you”, is normally used for family and friends, or new acquaintances that have something socially significant in common (e.g., same age, same level in some hierarchy).
-However, these “tu-forms” seem to be taking over on social media, to the detriment of the formal “vous”.
+Like in several other languages, the formal vs. information second-person address distinction in French is rigid.
+‘Tu’, the informal version of ‘you’, is normally used for family and friends, or new acquaintances that have something socially significant in common (e.g., same age, same level in some hierarchy).

-France is the only country to have an “Académie”, an organisation whose aim is to protect and update the French language.
-Particularly in the last decade, this body has tried to prevent the Anglicization of the French language.
+France is the only country to have an ‘Académie’, an organisation which aims to protect and update the French language.
+Particularly in the last decade, this body has tried to prevent the Anglicisation of the French language.

 Administrative procedures and bureaucracy are sometimes considered more important than efficiency and flexibility.
 Therefore, the French workplace is highly organised.
-Large companies usually have a strong hierarchical structure where respect for authority is essential and CEOs generally don’t have relationships with subordinates.
+Large companies usually have a strong hierarchical structure in which respect for authority is essential and CEOs generally don’t have relationships with subordinates.

-As a result, in September 2012 when a French tabloid reported that private messages were appearing publicly on Facebook users’ timelines, it caused an outcry.
-When asked about the issue by the French privacy watchdog, Facebook France officials denied the claims and stated that there had been “no invasion of users’ privacy”.
-However, despite Facebook’s denials, many people continued to report the issue, unconvinced by Facebook’s denials.
+As a result, in September 2012 when a French tabloid reported that private messages were appearing publicly on Facebook users’ timelines, public outcry ensued.
+When asked about the issue by a French privacy watchdog, Facebook France officials denied the claims and stated that there had been ‘no invasion of users’ privacy’.
+However, unconvinced by Facebook’s denials, many people continued to report the issue.

 French family values are extremely important, and each member has well-defined responsibilities and duties.
 The French are private people and tend to behave differently with people who belong to their close circle and those who do not.
 First names are generally only used with close friends and family.

-French people are very proud of their language and culture.
+French people are very proud of their language and heritage.
 Food is a vital part of their culture, and enjoying good cuisine with French wine is always highly appreciated.
-Some of the largest influences on French culture include art, architecture, fashion and a passion for football, the most popular sport in France.
+Some of the largest influences on French culture include art, architecture, fashion, and football, the most popular sport in France.